DarthFubuMVC/fubumvc/docs/source/topics/other/ravendb.rst

 ____________
 One common practice is to save or update your changes at the end of each request.
-This can be easily achieved with FubuMVC Behavior Chains :doc:`behavior-chains`.
+This can be easily achieved with FubuMVC Behavior Chains :ref:`behavior`.
 Here is an example of a Behavior that calls SaveChanges for you::

     public class RavenDbBehavior : IActionBehavior